-Watlington is a rural community situated at the foot of the southern Chiltern Hills, and provides services for a number of the smaller villages in the surrounding areas.
-It offers many essential services but inevitably residents of the town have to travel to larger centres for a wider range of services as well as for employment.
+Watlington is a rural community situated at the foot of the southern Chiltern Hills, and provides services for many the smaller villages in the surrounding areas.
+It offers many essential services but inevitably residents of the town must travel to larger centres for a wider range of services as well as for employment.